alienemoji/atom-rpg-helper/README.md

-Enters commands in Atom RPG console via pyautogui.
+Enters commands in Atom RPG (a game) console via pyautogui.
 Working on v0.9 of game.
+Created to learn pyautogui.

-Run as admin in most cases.
-Does not edit memory.
+Must run as admin in most cases.